 Our standard price is for a 48 hour stay, usually from 4 – 5pm on Day 1 until a similar time on Day 3.
 However, this can be flexible.
 This cost is fully inclusive of all administration and backup, and of all bed linen.
 This also guarantees full, sole group access to the house and grounds.

-As part of Cambridgeshire County Council Learning Directorate, the principal reason for our existence is to work with and support groups of children and young people with a learning or training focus.
+As one of Cambridgeshire County Council’s learning services, the principal reason for our existence is to work with and support groups of children, young people and adults with a learning or training focus.
 However, as a self-funded trading service we are keen to make full use of our facility in whatever way we can.
 We are regularly used by groups looking for a wonderful weekend or holiday venue – for music and drama rehearsal/performance, religious and spiritual retreat, and for social gatherings.

-With the main focus of our Centre in mind, and with our location in the middle of a residential neighbourhood, we ask that all visiting groups don’t act or behave in any way which might cause problems to us.
+Any groups using our Centre will be asked about their intended usage of our site – and we will need to ensure that this doesn’t contravene the council values of equity, respect and integrity before accepting any booking.
+In addition to this, with the main focus of our Centre in mind, and with our location in the middle of a residential neighbourhood, we ask that all visiting groups don’t act or behave in any way which might cause problems to us.
 This includes unnecessary or unacceptable levels of late night, outdoor noise.
-For these reasons also, we are not a suitable venue for parties or for hen or stag weekends.
+For these reasons also, we are not normally a suitable venue for loud parties or for hen or stag weekends.